What Is the California Three Strikes Law?

 The California Three Strikes Law first took effect in 1994.
 It is sometimes also called a habitual or persistent offender law.
 The idea behind it involves drastically increasing the punishment of a habitual offender.
 Twenty-eight states have some sort of Three Strikes Law, but California’s differs in several important regards.
 If facing three or even two strikes, you will need the help of skilled criminal defense attorneys.
 These attorneys must possess experienced knowledge of both federal and state laws.

-Garcia, Schnayerson & Thompson serve the Bay Area.
-Located in Hayward, California, this team of attorneys possesses more than 40 years of combined experience in criminal law that they can bring to bear on your criminal defense case.
+The law firm of Thompson Garcia serves the Bay Area.
+Located in Hayward, California, this team of attorneys possesses more than 50 years of combined experience in criminal law that they can bring to bear on your criminal defense case.
 Our lawyers provide round-the-clock availability for clients who are under a great deal of strain and stress and seek to provide them with the information and help they need when they need it.

 How Does the California Three Strikes Law Work?